 Each year, in partnership with the Margaret Sanders Foundation, AISA is pleased to offer the opportunity for schools from within the AISA network to nominate outstanding students for Margaret Sanders International Scholarship and Margaret Sanders AISA Scholarship for Girls.

 As an AISA member, your team will network, collaborate and engage with international educators within the AISA community, keeping you up to date with current trends and innovative practice in international education.

 When your school becomes an AISA member, it is recognised as being affiliated with Africa’s top-tier international schools.
 Your school is showcased on AISA’s online member directory.
 In addition, your educators can be recognised for their learning via AISA’s partnership with SUNY University and AISA’s micro-credentials.Apply to Become a Member

 School Membership is available to elementary and/or secondary schools in Africa which demonstrate international-mindedness and intercultural competence as reflected by the following attributes:

 Membership fees enable AISA to offer a learning programme and services that meet the needs of member schools.
-Your fees enable AISA to keep conference and institute costs to a minimum, enabling staff from all member schools, no matter their size, to access world-class professional learning opportunities.
+The fees allow AISA to keep conference and institute costs to a minimum, enabling staff from all member schools, no matter their size, to access world-class professional learning opportunities.

+AISA calculates the membership fees on an annual basis (July 1 to June 30) and these fees cannot be pro-rated.
 Below are the current school membership fees set by the AISA Board of Directors.
-Note that AISA calculates fees on an annual basis (July 1 to June 30) and these fees cannot be pro-rated.

 The Association of International Schools in Africa is dedicated to serving its members throughout Africa during this challenging time.
 Please let us know if you require additional or specific information, resources and or support, and we will endeavour to assist you as soon as possible.